alexiusacademia/cjourney/src/posts/my-first-post.md

 H﻿owever, I can't stop thinking about the C language.
 This weekend, I'm thinking of developing more my understanding of computer programming and I think that the best way for me is to go close to the hardware.
 And what language that I know that is high level enough for the programmer but low level enough for the machine is C. And so I decided to give it another go.

 T﻿his weekend, I started reviewing C. With the help of ChatGPT, instead of buying or downloading a book, I instructed the AI chat model to make a syllabus for learning C. Not just one syllabus but of many.
 I instructed it to act as different people and create syllabus as those people would create if they were the ones to do it.

+T﻿his is now what I consider as the start of my C journey and will definitely push my way though.
+Thank you for reading, and I hope you'll join me on this journey!